Spin Entanglement and Magnetic Competition via Long-range Interactions in Spinor Quantum Optical Lattices

-{\bf Competition of Magnetic Order.} Simplifying our analysis, we choose the case where the ``$0$'' component is empty, experimentally achievable \cite{Esslinger-S}.
-In addition to $U$, the atoms experience local and long range magnetic interactions.
-Therefore, these three mechanisms can compete.
-Interestingly, even if $V_Q$ is fixed by nature for a given alkali atom, modifying the pump angle allows to investigate the AF and F order competition.
-The emergent phases of quantum matter can be understood by analysing the behaviour of the number fluctuations for ``$\uparrow\downarrow$'' components and the total number fluctuations extracting the quantum correlations ($C_{\uparrow,\downarrow}$).
-This information might be accessed experimentally via in situ measurements\cite{Greiner1} or direct measurements of AF correlations\cite{Hilker,Hart} similar to fermionic systems.
-We perform exact diagonalization simulations and construct the ground state phase diagrams in Fig. \ref{QPD} (a-d).
-Intuitively, the competition between F and AF order in the homogenous case occurs by choosing different signs in the effective couplings $V_{Q/C}$.
-Counterintuitively, pumping at $90^\circ$, the competition scenario occurs for the same sign of coupling strengths $V_{Q/C}$.
-The ratio $V_Q/V_C$ determines the passage starting from insulating (I) AFI (FI) to remain AFI (FI) or having a 1st order transition to a FI (AFI) state depending on strength of the on-site repulsion in the limit $U\gg t_0$, while reaching SF of Paramagnetic (PSF) or Ferromagnetic character (FSF) for $U\ll t_0$.
-As a function of the lattice depth (effectively $t_0/U$) one can have for a fixed ratio $V_Q/V_C$ the following scenarios for competition possibilities for both pump angle setups,
+{\it Competition of Magnetic Configurations.} Interestingly, even if $V_C$ is fixed by nature for a given alkali atom, modifying the pump angle and $V_Q$ allows the competition between AF and F in a single setup.
+The emergent phases of quantum matter can be understood by analysing the number fluctuations for ``$\uparrow\downarrow$'' components, the total number fluctuations, $C_{\uparrow,\downarrow}$ and $\mathcal{S}_\sigma$.
+The information of fluctuations and correlations might be accessed via in situ measurements~\cite{Greiner1} or direct measurements of AF correlations~\cite{Hilker,Hart}.
+We perform simulations with exact diagonalization (ED) and density matrix renormalization group (DMRG) in 1D~\cite{ed,dmrg,supp}.
+We construct the ground state phase diagrams in Fig. \ref{QPD} (a-d) with ED (8 sites, 2 spin components, and $\sim5\times10^5$ states).
+The F$\leftrightarrow$AF competition for $\phi_{+/-}$ occurs by choosing different/equal signs in $V_{Q/C}$.
+The sharp boundaries between F-AF (AF-F) occur being 1st order QPT's, as Hilbert spaces are orthogonal, see below.
+The ratio $V_Q/V_C$ determines the passage starting from insulating regions AFI (FI) to have a 1st order transition to a FI (AFI) state in the limit $U\gg t_0$, while FSF (PSF) emerges for $U\ll t_0$.
+As a function of the lattice depth (effectively $t_0/U$) at fixed ratios $V_Q/V_C$, the following scenarios are possible for $\phi_{\pm}$,

-In general, via the cavity induced magnetic interactions it is possible to control whichever scenario one would desire.

-{\bf Spin Entanglement.} Typically entanglement partitioning considers spatial subsystems.
-However, we are interested in how the entanglement between spins projections behaves across the whole system in the AFM$\leftrightarrow$PSF region of the phase diagram.
-Here the quantum correlations range between $-1/4$ and $0$.
-To do this, we trace over different different spin projection subsystems.
-Then the reduced density matrix for the spin components $\sigma={\uparrow\downarrow}$ is given by,